 This is obviously a quirk or bug, and it seems to happen either when someone attempts to manually remove backups to create extra space on a hard drive, or when an ancient backup gets corrupted when Time Machine is attempting to perform housekeeping.
-This issue was was supposedly resolved in a past OS X update, but nonetheless it continues on in Mountain Lion and Mavericks, perhaps because the files that are causing the problem are often much older, typically from OS X Lion and before.
+This issue was was supposedly resolved in a past Mac OS X update, but nonetheless it continues on in Mountain Lion, Mavericks, Sierra, El Capitan, etc, perhaps because the files that are causing the problem are often much older, typically from Mac OS X Lion and before.

 OK enough discussion of the problem and some background, let’s get to the solution so that you can empty the Trash can again and remove those old stubborn Time Machine backups once and for all.

 Manually Empty Trash when Time Machine Backup Files are Stuck

 This requires the use of force delete through the Terminal, which makes it a bit more advanced.
 If you don’t know what you’re doing or are not comfortable with Terminal you may want to skip this entirely and just wait out the incredibly lengthy Trash deletion through Finder instead.
 Proceed at your own risk.

 Be sure to issue commands precisely otherwise you may unintentionally delete files you do not want to remove, this is very important because the Terminal does not prompt you for approval or confirmation, it simply deletes everything.

 - Connect the Time Machine drive to the Mac and (temporarily) stop any existing Time Machine backups

 - Open Terminal, found within /Applications/Utilities/ and then enter the following command to change the active directory to that of the Time Machine backup drive: